-Sit at the piano bench for 30-45 minutes.
+Sit at the piano bench for 10-15 minutes.

-Study and play music for 30-45 minutes.
+Study and play music for 20-30 minutes.

 I took from AMAZING, concert-level musicians who were professors and teachers through the years and gained SO MUCH knowledge from these intelligent, talented teachers.
 They instilled in me a passion for playing and knowledge of music that inspired me to study music in college and become a piano teacher myself.

 I started realizing that the way students are expected to sit still at a piano bench for a half hour, pay attention to my instructions and engage in fine motor experiences wasn’t necessarily reasonable, and really not conducive at all to students with developmental differences and special needs.

 My own son struggles with a host of diagnoses that affect his ability to sit still, focus on a task and follow a series of instructions.
 As any parent of a child with special needs knows, you can’t just enroll your child in whatever extra-curricular activity you think they would like and expect it to go well.

 Make a careful match of your child and his teacher.
 As I said, I studied with exceptional teachers who have produced many incredible musicians.
 But I know that their methods and expectations wouldn’t work for my son or for many of the students I have worked with in my years of teaching.
 Talk to your teacher about your child’s strengths and challenges.

 Consider a group setting.
 Some students do well when they are able to observe and imitate the behavior of their peers.
 If your child fits into that category, you might look into teachers who offer group lessons (bonus – they are often less money!), which can be helpful in allowing your child to hear and see how others in his class are behaving.

-- As you practice with your child, break things down into REALLY SMALL SECTIONS.
+As you practice with your child, break things down into REALLY SMALL SECTIONS.
 Many of my kids with developmental differences have trouble sequencing, and so I always tell the parents to make sure they are focusing on one aspect of the piece at a time, and working on just a few measures at a time, gradually adding on day by day.
 What’s the rush?

-- Be consistent in practicing with your child.
+Be consistent in practicing with your child.
 Kids with special needs benefit from structure and understanding what is coming.
 Use a visual schedule or verbal reminders leading up to practicing — ideally at the same time each day — to help your child develop good habits and have a successful transition into practice time.

-- Don’t think the entire practice needs to be spent at a seat!
+Don’t think the entire practice needs to be spent at a seat!
 Part of breaking things down (#3) can also be taking apart a piece and working on different elements of the music AWAY from your child’s instrument.
 For example, I have my youngest students learn the rhythm of a piece by playing it on the drums before we ever sit on the piano bench.

 If you have musical knowledge, not only you will you be so much more able to help your child fix mistakes, but you’ll also be able to think about ways to support his learning and prevent frustration as he takes on new music each week.
 If you understand rhythm and can read notes, you can come up with rhythm games and note naming activities that will help empower your child to work through a piece.

-The benefits to learning a musical instrument are many, and they are lifelong.
+The benefits of learning a musical instrument are many, and they are lifelong.
 Just because your child faces challenges doesn’t mean that he cannot and should not have access to these benefits.
-As a piano teacher, there is truly nothing more rewarding than seeing the confidence and smile that come after a child performs a piece at a recital in front of his family and peers.
+As a piano teacher, there is truly nothing more rewarding than seeing the confidence and smile that comes after a child performs a piece at a recital in front of his family and peers.
 My hope for you is that you will one day bear witness to this same joy!

 –Carly Seifert, guest blogger